Kratom Guides

 None

-Opioid use disorder is a real problem globally.
-Opioid abuse disorder remains at epidemic levels in the United States and worldwide.
-Sixteen million individuals globally and around 3 million U.S. citizens currently abuse opioids in the form of heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription.
+Opioid use disorder is a real problem globally and remains at epidemic levels in the United States and worldwide.
+Sixteen million individuals globally and around three million U.S. citizens currently abuse opioids in the form of heroin, synthetic opioids such as fentanyl, and prescription pain relievers.

 Kratom Laws In the United States

-The Kratom Consumer Protection Act, or KCPA, would protect the legality of kratom in particular states while allowing regulators to set requirements for possession and use, such as a minimum age similar to how cigarettes and alcohol are controlled.
+However, a growing number of states are considering regulatory laws that would help protect users.
+The American Kratom Association (AKA) helps lobby for the Kratom Consumer Protection Act, or KCPA, which protects the legality of kratom while setting requirements for possession and use, such as a minimum age — similar to how cigarettes and alcohol are controlled.

-Four states have currently passed KCPA bills, as others have taken steps towards a more legal but regulated approach to kratom, and some have banned the herb altogether.
-Check out our list below of all fifty states’ specific laws surrounding the herb.
+Some states have passed the KCPA or a version of it, and some have banned the herb altogether.
+Check out our list below of all fifty states’ specific laws surrounding kratom.

 Kratom Laws by State: